Learn how to identify, prevent and control leaf spot disease naturally — without resorting to toxic chemical treatments!

-Pathogen-caused leaf spot diseases, particularly those of stone fruit trees and such vegetables as tomatoes, peppers, and lettuce are of two types, those caused by bacteria and those caused by fungus.
+Pathogen-caused leaf spot diseases, particularly those of stone fruit trees and such vegetables as tomato, pepper and lettuce are of two types, those caused by bacteria and those caused by fungus.
 Leaf spotting of either kind is generally similar in appearance and effect.
 Prevention and treatment of both kinds often involve the same practices.

 Infected plants have brown or black water-soaked spots on the foliage, sometimes with a yellow halo, usually uniform in size.
 The spots enlarge and will run together under wet conditions.
 Under dry conditions the spots have a speckled appearance.
 As spots become more numerous, entire leaves may yellow, wither and drop.
 Members of the Prunus family (stone fruits, including cherry, plum, almond, apricot and peach) are particularly susceptible to bacterial leaf spot.
 The fruit may appear spotted or have sunken brown areas.
 Bacterial leaf spot will also attack tomato and pepper crops in vegetable gardens.

-Bacterial leaf spot will also infect some annual and perennial flowering plants including geraniums, zinnias, purple coneflowers and black-eyed susans.
+Bacterial leaf spot will also infect some annual and perennial flowering plants including geraniums, zinnias, purple cone flowers and black-eyed Susan.
 Fungal leaf spot will infect aspen and poplar trees.
-Leaf spot will also cause problems for strawberry plants (PDF).
+Leaf spot will also cause problems for strawberry plants.

 Both types of leaf spot are most active when there is plenty of moisture and warm temperatures.
 During the summer months, especially if plants are watered by overhead sprinklers, sufficient moisture may be present for infection when the bacteria are splashed or blown on to leaves.
 Wind and rain transmit the bacteria to plants.